Castlegregory Tidy Towns

 Our projects include:

-• Creating a biodiversity garden and pocket native forest at the West End Hall
+• Designed and created a biodiversity garden with seating and a native pocket forest at the West End Hall

-• we take part in the National Spring Clean, the Big Beach Clean and the KWD county clean up where we collaborate with the Maharees Conversation Association, the local National School and other groups.
+• we take part in the National Spring Clean, the Big Beach Clean and the KWD county clean up where we collaborate with the Maharees Conversation Association, the local National School, the local Meán Scoil Nua an Leith Triúigh and other groups

 • countless of smaller litter picks are carried out by our volunteers and local residents.
-If you would like to help, please contact us for bags 😊
+If you would like to help, please contact us or the Castlegregory Information Centre for litter bags 😊.

 • Water conservation by installing water butts and supporting water conservation events